Model, Illustrator and Fashion Designer

 Sydney Duncan is a Model, Illustrator and Fashion Designer; in middle school, she ran a small black-market candy selling business.
-She would fill her ridiculously large purse to the brim with goods from Sam’s Club, and then throughout the day make secretive transactions in the darkest hollows of Lone Oak Middle like some sort of PBS looking drug dealer.
-Others soon followed in her footsteps, and before she knew it there were a multitude of tiny illegal businesses hungering for a taste of her success.
+She would fill her ridiculously large purse to the brim with goods from Sam’s Club, and then throughout the day make secretive transactions in the darkest hollows of Lone Oak Middle like some sort of PBS looking, drug dealer.
+Others soon followed in her footsteps, and before she knew it there was a multitude of tiny illegal businesses hungering for a taste of her success.
 They couldn’t keep up.
-It was a lucrative gig, until the vice principal shut it down.
+It was a lucrative gig until the vice-principal shut it down.
 Shut down her livelihood, he did.

 She opens with this story only to give substance to her next statement:

 “I have always been an innovator and a rule-breaker”